Home credit

 - if this means you paid too much, then the extra should be refunded to you adding 8% simple interest.

 Sometimes there’ll still be an outstanding balance even after all adjustments have been made.
-And we’ll usually say that it isn’t unfair for you to pay this back.
-But there’ll be some rare instances where we don’t think this is fair.
+And we’ll usually say it isn’t unfair for you to pay this back.
+But there’ll be some rare cases where we don’t think this is fair.
 This’ll very much depend on what exactly has happened.

 Complaints where we agree the lender says you owe the wrong amount